 Famous Engineering studies alumni

-Montel Williams, American television host, studied engineering at the U.S Naval Academy, and Rowan Atkinson, who is also known as Mr. Bean studied a Bachelor’s in Electrical Engineering at Oxford University!
+Montel Williams, American television host, studied engineering at the U.S Naval Academy, and Rowan Atkinson, who is also known as Mr. Bean studied a Bachelor’s in Electrical Engineering at the University of Oxford!